-1931.
 Virginia Woolf delivers a withering critique of patriarchy and reveals with a timeless honesty, her powerful yet troubled mind.

-Woolf dips into her own stream of consciousness from ‘The Waves’, ‘Orlando’ and ‘To the Lighthouse’ and her polemic essay, ‘A Room of One’s Own’.
+In this compelling new play, Woolf dips into her own stream of consciousness from ‘The Waves’, ‘Orlando’ and ‘To the Lighthouse’ and her polemic essay, ‘A Room of One’s Own’.
 Her clarity on women when ‘writing one’s mind’, champions writers from our past to inspire the voices of our future.

-Written and performed by Lucy Stevens who returns to the Drawing room following her 5 Star reviewed run of Gertrude Lawrence: A lovely way to spend an evening in 2023, which went on to a Sold Out run Off-Broadway in 2025.
+Written and performed by Lucy Stevens who returns to the Drawing room following her 5-Star-reviewed run of Gertrude Lawrence: A lovely way to spend an evening in 2023, which went on to a Sold-out run Off-Broadway in 2025.
 Directed by Fringe First winner Margarett Perry.

 Performances 2026